Here’s a short rambling of my experience making over my living room (including before and after photos below).

 Feel free to see the before and after photo slideshows down below.

-- In the frames shown above the sofa, hand drawn artwork is displayed.
-This artwork was drawn by my mother in India, when she was only 17 years old!
-These pieces mean a lot to me and they’re great conversation starters as well!
+- Pottery Barn art above sofa: drawn by my mother in India when she was only 17!
+These pieces mean a lot to me and are great conversation starters.

-- The colors I used in the room are neutral but still pop and resemble colors of nature (which are my favorite to use, i.e. greens, dark blues/indigo, sandstone, walnut, orange pops for fall, and black iron accents).
+- Colors: neutral and earthy, i.e. colors of nature (which are my favorite to use).
+Ex: greens, dark blues/indigo, sandstone, walnut, and black iron accents.